 A construction lawyer should always be consulted at first instance when a party considers that the other party is in breach of the contract.
 Assessing whether a breach of building contract has in fact occurred is never as straight forward as it initially seems and one would be wise to get expert advice rather than to start down the road to a possible repudiation of the contract.

-Please click here to read an article by Conjoint Professor Kim Lovegrove F.A.I.B that provides a more in depth analysis on the dangers of repudiating a building contract.
+Please click here to read an article by Kim Lovegrove RML, F.A.I.B that provides a more in depth analysis on the dangers of repudiating a building contract.